Natural Hazard Risks in Kansas City, MO

 - •Estimated annual loss of $14M from this hazard type

-- •8 events on record in proximity
+- •17 events recorded in proximity in recent decades

 Extreme Heat Risk